MicrosoftDocs/mesh-docs/mesh/events-guide/produce-event.md

 As an event organizer or host, you'll have the ability to megaphone or broadcast attendees when someone wants to ask a question, for example, or lead a presentation using the Screenshare.

-In a **single room event**, you'll see the handraise icon next to the person who is raising their hand.
+In a **single room event**, you'll see the Hand Raise icon next to the person who is raising their hand.
 Next to the raised hand, you can choose to Megaphone them:

 :::image type="content" source="../media/mesh-event-producer-guide/People-panel-handraise-2412.png" alt-text="Screenshot of the people panel in the Mesh app showing a hand raise icon next to a profile in the panel.":::

-In a **multi-room event**, you'll see the handraise icon next to the person who is raising their hand.
+In a **multi-room event**, you'll see the Hand Raise icon next to the person who is raising their hand.
 Next to the raised hand, you can choose to broadcast them, making their avatar visible and voice audible to all rooms in the event:

 :::image type="content" source="../Resources/media/People-panel-multi-room-2412.png" alt-text="Screenshot of multi-room scenario with hand raise icon next to their name visible and broadcast button.":::